What are sail ears?

 - Firmin (2008): Access at the front of the ear to restore the ear fold with a transplanted cartilage strip from the ribs.

-- Kang (2016): Minimally invasive access at the front of the ear for implantation of U-shaped braces to restore the ear fold (Earfold®).
+- Kang (2016): The minimally invasive approach to the front of the ear for implantation of U-shaped braces to restore the ear fold (Earfold®).
+You can find more information on the

 How are ears placed on children and infants?